fabiocat93/icbhi_2017_challenge/docs/notes.md

 <img width="1631" alt="Screenshot 2025-01-27 at 9 13 45 AM" src="https://github.com/user-attachments/assets/0507df5a-b793-4c56-a424-fdb555a8a8b2" />

 5. Evaluation
   - I measured performance using F1-score, precision, recall, area under the curve (AUC), and evaluated each label separately.
+These metrics ensure that both false positives and false negatives are captured (which is critical for medical applications) and take into account class imbalance.
   - I also aggregated results using macro and micro averages.
   - The best model is available [here](https://huggingface.co/fabiocat/icbhi_classification/).
   - You can use `s05_inference.py` for inference.
 The script outputs scores for crackle and wheeze labels.

 ---

-## Performance:
+### Performance

 ```json
 {